-- A secure port can be an access port or a trunk port; it cannot be a dynamic access port. - A secure port cannot be a protected port. - A secure port cannot be a destination port for Switched Port Analyzer (SPAN). - A secure port cannot belong to a Gigabit EtherChannel port group. - You cannot configure static secure or sticky secure MAC addresses in the voice VLAN. - When you enable port security on an interface that is also configured with a voice VLAN, set the maximum allowed secure addresses on the port to two.
-When the port is connected to a Cisco IP phone, the IP phone requires one MAC address.
-The Cisco IP phone address is learned on the voice VLAN, but is not learned on the access VLAN.
-If you connect a single PC to the Cisco IP phone, no additional MAC addresses are required.
-If you connect more than one PC to the Cisco IP phone, you must configure enough secure addresses to allow one for each PC and one for the Cisco IP phone. - Voice VLAN is supported only on access ports and not on trunk ports. - When you enter a maximum secure address value for an interface, if the new value is greater than the previous value, the new value overrides the previously configured value.
+- A secure port can be an access port or a trunk port; it cannot be a dynamic access port. - A secure port cannot be a protected port. - A secure port cannot be a destination port for Switched Port Analyzer (SPAN). - A secure port cannot belong to a Fast EtherChannel or Gigabit EtherChannel port group. - You cannot configure static secure or sticky secure MAC addresses in the voice VLAN. - When you enable port security on an interface that is also configured with a voice VLAN, you must set the maximum allowed secure addresses on the port to two plus the maximum number of secure addresses allowed on the access VLAN.
+When the port is connected to a Cisco IP Phone, the Cisco IP Phone requires up to two MAC addresses.
+The Cisco IP Phone address is learned on the voice VLAN and might also be learned on the access VLAN.
+Connecting a PC to the Cisco IP Phone requires additional MAC addresses. - Voice VLAN is supported only on access ports and not on trunk ports. - When you enter a maximum secure address value for an interface, if the new value is greater than the previous value, the new value overrides the previously configured value.
 If the new value is less than the previous value and the number of configured secure addresses on the interface exceeds the new value, the command is rejected. - The switch does not support port security aging of sticky secure MAC addresses.